Menu

 How to apply for an in-year place

-If you have moved house, please upload evidence of the house move with your application.
+If you have moved house, you’ll need to submit evidence of the house move at the same time you make your online application.
 You can find out what you need to provide on the above website.

-We have to offer places by applying our admission policy criteria to your child's application and we will contact you with our decision about offering you a place.
-We will tell you our decision no later than 15 school days from when you apply.
-During this period, our Safeguarding and Welfare Officer will then contact your child's current school to get basic information, such as current levels, attendance and any other additional information which may be relevant.
-If we cannot offer you a place, we will:
+We have to offer places by applying our admission policy criteria to your child's application.
+Leeds City Council will contact you with our decision no later than 15 school days from when you apply.
+If they cannot offer your child a place at our school, they will:

 If you need any further support, please contact the Admissions Team on: 0113 222 4444